Funeral Home & Cremation Service Lowell, MA

 Prices: The law requires that all funeral service providers must publish a general price list of goods and services offered.
 As a consumer, you can request to see pricing.
 This can aid you in your search for a fair price for the assistance needed.
 Use this information to compare service pricing and options against other area providers.

 Merchandise: Funeral homes will generally sell supporting products needed in their work.
-Things like caskets, urns, memorials, keepsake jewelry, burial vaults, and headstones can all be purchased through the funeral home.
+Things like caskets, urns, memorials, keepsake jewelry, burial vaults for direct burial and traditional burial, and headstones can all be purchased through the funeral home.
 Take a moment to walk through the display area for these products.
 Do they carry inventory that you would like to purchase?
 If not, you can always buy from an outside vendor and bring it to the home for use in the services that you are obtaining.

 Expert Funeral and Cremation Care in Lowell, MA